Peak (video game): Development

-Peak was originally developed as part of a game jam held in February 2025.
-It was expanded into a full version and officially released on 16 June 2025.
+Peak was originally developed as part of a one-month game jam held in February 2025 in South Korea.
+Developers planned the project as a small experiment between two studios, a "learning experience."
+The entire development was very spontaneous, described by one of the employees as "fun, fast and wild cowboy development", but at the same time "the most fun ever had making a game."
+It was later expanded into a fuller version and officially released on 16 June 2025.
 The game quickly grew in popularity on the live streaming platform Twitch, and the level of success has been compared to games like Lethal Company and Phasmophobia.

-There have been two major updates that have released for the game, both adding new items, cosmetics, and enemies.
-The first update, released on 11 August 2025, added a mesa biome, and the second update, released on 5 November 2025, added a forest biome.
+There have been three major updates that have released for the game, adding new biomes, items, cosmetics, and threats.
+The first update, released on 11 August 2025, added the Mesa biome for the as a map variation for Alpine - third level.
+The second update, released on 5 November 2025, added a fungal forest biome known as the Roots as a map variation for Tropics.
+"The Final Ascent" update, released on August 11, 2026, added two new biomes, Gloom - a foggy forest area - and The Citadel, a giant castle, which both act as map variation for Caldera and the Kiln, respectively.

-Merchandise
+Marketing

+Merchandising

-Aggro Crab partnered with Makeship to release two Peak plushies, one based on the player character and another based on Bing Bong, a plush that can be found in-game.
+Aggro Crab partnered with Makeship to release two Peak plushies, one based on the player character and another based on Bing Bong, the mascot of the in-universe airline called 'BingBong Airlines' and a plush that can be found in-game.
+They also have created figurines available on YouTooz.
+Other merch includes shirts, hats, and a poster available on Fangamer and more shirts, hats, pins, stickers, a notebook, and a free colouring page available at Mighty Merch.

+Collaborations

+In March 2026, Peak collaborated with Fortnite to release a cosmetic bundle in the Fortnite Item Shop inspired by the game.
+In December 2025, Peak collaborated with Bbno$ to release an in-game concert that starred the rapper.
+For the event, a statue of the rapper was added into the game, holding a bugle item; grabbing the bugle out of the hands of the statue and playing it triggered the event, causing depictions of Bbno$, Ironmouse, and vlogger Vanillamace to appear in the water, and perform pre-recorded songs for the player.